smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 }
 {% endhighlight %}

 Using the Container is easy.
-In the next example we register all the types (lines 5-11) then resolve them (lines 8 and 13).
+In the next example, we register all the types (lines 5-11) then resolve them (lines 8 and 13).
 Once we have resolved ``Bar`` we can use it normally!

 {% highlight csharp linenos %}